flaging/MyAutoHotKey/README.md

 A AutoHotKey script of mine

 20180315
 This is the original version of my script.
-I would upgrade my script and add more function..
+I would upgrade my script and add more function...